Protect your data and yourself.

 “Cloud and cloud, what is cloud??!!”1

-Is your data safe?
-Yes, but: there are two significant type of cloud data threats to prepare for.
+But is your data safe in the cloud?
+It can be, but there are two types of cloud data threats to prepare for.

-“Data exposure” means someone who shouldn’t have access to your information somehow does.
+“Data exposure” means someone who shouldn’t have access to your information does.

-A common worry (but a significantly less frequent occurrence) is that someone at the cloud storage service will look at or copy your data, or be compelled by law enforcement to provide access.
+A common worry is that someone at the cloud storage service will look at or copy your data, or be compelled by law enforcement to provide access.

-We should ensure all our accounts are secure, which includes the usual litany of using long and strong passwords unique to every account, not sharing them with anyone, and enabling two-factor authentication when available.
+For the first concern, obviously, we should ensure all our accounts are secured properly.
+This includes the usual litany of using strong passwords unique to each account, not sharing them with anyone, and enabling two-factor authentication whenever available.
 A secure account is your best protection against hacking.

 Most folks don’t need to worry about rogue employees or police officers with a warrant.

-Most folks don’t need to worry about data exposure, as long as they’re keeping their accounts secure.
+Most folks don’t need to worry about data exposure, as long as they keep their accounts secure.

 Protecting yourself from the threat of data exposure

-BoxCryptor and similar tools ensure the data you place online is always encrypted and safe from prying eyes.
-You access the files normally, and BoxCryptor handles the rest.
+I use Cryptomator.
+It and similar tools ensure that the data you place online is always encrypted and safe from prying eyes.
+You access the files normally, and Cryptomator handles the rest.

-Hackers — even law enforcement, if they gain access — would only ever see encrypted blobs of random data.
-Your data stays safe in the cloud.
+Hackers, service providers — even law enforcement, if they gain access — would only see encrypted blobs of random data.
+Your data stays safe and private in the cloud.

 The most common scenario is the same as above: someone hacks your account with the cloud storage provider.
 The hacker might then change your password, denying you access, or just delete all your files.
-The result is the same: you can’t get at your files any longer.
+The result is the same: you no longer have access to your files.

 The cloud service providers are almost certainly backing up their equipment, but those backups are for their protection, not yours.
 If a hacker deletes all your files, it’s extremely unlikely the provider will restore them for you.2

-If your account is unrecoverable or your data deleted, you just may be completely and severely out of luck.
+If your account is unrecoverable or your data is deleted, you may be completely and severely out of luck.

 Protecting yourself from the threat of data loss